LogtalkDotOrg/logtalk.org/_pages/learning.md

 [Learn X in Y minutes Where X=Logtalk](https://learnxinyminutes.com/docs/logtalk/)

 Although this short tutorial is a recommended starting point for new users for a quick overview, be aware that some of the examples will not work as-is in Logtalk 3.x (a [pull request](https://github.com/adambard/learnxinyminutes-docs/pull/4526) have been submitted).
+There's also an up-to-date [Jupyter notebook](https://github.com/LogtalkDotOrg/logtalk-jupyter-kernel) version of this tutorial that you can run with a subset of the Logtalk supported Prolog backends.

 Note that the Logtalk distribution includes HTML versions of the user manual, the reference manual, and the APIs documentation.
 Documentation can also be